-The UCD SIRC Office has completed a number of risk assessment templates for different categories, which may be used and amended by staff and postgraduates, if they are applicable to the work.
+The UCD SIRC Office has completed a number of risk assessments for different categories, which may be used and amended by staff and postgraduates, if they are applicable to the work.
 In the event that these risk assessments do not adequately manage the hazards associated with their work, staff and postgraduates should complete their own risk assessment.
+There are risk assessment templates also available to help in this regard for biological agents, chemicals, fieldwork, lone working, workshop and machinery/ equipment.

 For further advice, please contact the UCD SIRC Office (firstname.lastname@example.org).